worldcoin/world-id-docs/api/reference.md

 ### /jwks

 This endpoint lets you retrieve the JWKs (public keys) used to verify the signature on JSON web tokens that authenticate a verification request from the Developer Portal.
-This verification method is only used if you are using the **Hosted page user inteface.**
+This verification method is only used if you are using the **Hosted page user interface.**

 ```
 POST /api/v1/jwks